born in New York but grew up in Wheaton, Maryland. After completing his

 Lewis has received numerous awards as a composer, including grants from

 the Foundation for Contemporary Arts and Meet the Composer.

-is an Adjunct Professor in music at the University of the District of
+Lewis serves on the music faculty of the University of the District of

-Columbia, where he teaches courses in Music Theory and Music History.
+Columbia, where he teaches courses in music theory, analysis, orchestration and music history.

 addition, he teaches privately, directs the Washington D.C. - based Off